 - 5.1 Dogs and Bitches selected for breeding should: - a) Be of temperament typical of the breed, i.e., stable, friendly, trainable, and willing to work.
 Temperament is of utmost importance to the breed and must never be neglected or altered from the Standard. - b) Be of conformation typical of the breed. - c) Be in overall good health, and be physically and mentally mature (which is generally not until two years of age). - d) Possess examination reports and certifications as outlined below to evaluate and document status concerning recommended phenotypic screening examinations; and these reports must be publicly available, preferably in an approved online database.
 Approved online databases include registries under management of veterinary professional associations; registries maintained by non-profit organizations with veterinary staff or advisory boards; and university-based registries under veterinary advisement.
-Members are expected to have their dogs permanent identification verified for these reports. - Members with valid reasons to consider breeding dogs which do not meet the standards set by the appropriate bodies must consult, before proceeding, with an advisory committee appointed, in consultation with the breeder, by the executive of the GRCGT. - e) The following reports are acceptable: - Hips a report that indicates that the phenotype of this individual is free of Hip Dysplasia.
-Evaluation by the Orthopedic Foundation for Animals (OFA) - Excellent, Good or Fair, or Fédération Cynologique Internationale (FCI) - A1, A2 or B1. or

-British Veterinary Association (BVA) - 10 or less and existing passes by Ontario Veterinary College (OVC) are all acceptable.
+Members are expected to have their dogs permanent identification verified for these reports. - e) The following reports are acceptable: - Hips a report that indicates that the phenotype of this individual is free of Hip Dysplasia.
+Evaluation by the Orthopedic Foundation for Animals (OFA) Excellent, Good or Fair, or Fédération Cynologique Internationale (FCI) A1, A2 or B1. or British Veterinary Association (BVA) 10 or less and existing passes by Ontario Veterinary College (OVC) are all acceptable.
 Age at evaluation shall be a minimum of 24 months.
 Evaluation scores from PennHIP may also be used.
-This program recommends that only dogs in the 50th percentile with no notation of Degenerative Joint Disease be used for breeding.
+This program recommends that only dogs in the 50th percentile with no notation of

+Degenerative Joint Disease be used for breeding.
 Since OVC and PennHIP results are not automatically published, these results should be recorded in an approved online database as described above.
 Because Hip Dysplasia evaluations are affected by many factors besides the genes carried by the dog, members should use all the tools at their disposal to reduce the incidence of Hip Dysplasia including preferring dogs with better hips and taking the status of related dogs into account.